 Discussion

 Using previously published metabotypes[20] we identified three metabolically distinct clusters of individuals in each of the two KORA studies.
 Cluster 3 represented the group of participants with the most unfavorable metabolic characteristics.
 Individuals of cluster 3 were further characterized by the highest disease occurrence and the most unfavorable diet.
+Thus, we could successfully reproduce the metabotype concept based on a minimal number of biochemical parameters, a prerequisite for further development of such a concept.
+The shown differences in the occurrence of incident diseases by metabotype group clearly demonstrate that metabotyping can be used as a tool for the identification of high-risk groups.
+In combination with the observed differences in habitual dietary characteristics, the metabotype concept is still very likely to approach our expectation, i.e., the development of a practical tool for personalized prevention of cardio-metabolic diseases.

 Comparison of findings with the originally identified metabotypes in NANS